BitShares-Committee/proposals/160208_feeschedule.md

 * start implementation of BSIP#10 (if approved)
 * start discussions about
   * requiring LTM-ship for specific operations (e.g. asset_create)
-  * offering a feature to change default split % (referral program/network) of specific operations
+  * removing of specific operations from Referral program (e.g. account_upgrade)
 * start Implementation for distiction of bitasset fees from prediction market fees
 * start Implemenation of methods to improve liquidity